Some college students grapple with a challenge that has little to do with grades or the overall college experience: helicopter parents.

 The suggestions are rooted in convincing parents to take a supportive but not supervisory role in the student’s everyday college experience.

-Financial literacy means knowing the options for paying the myriad costs of college, from tuition to housing and food: federal grants, work-study and student loans; merit scholarships; and private student loans.
+Financial literacy means knowing the options for paying the myriad costs of college, from tuition to housing and food: federal grants, work-study, student loans, merit scholarships, and private student loans.

 SoFi Loan Products